413x5/mx-wcc24-rs/game-interface-contract/README.md

 fn claim_citizen(&self)
 ```

-- Claims a Citizen NFT after the minting period
+- Claims a Citizen NFT after the minting period trough the [Character Contract](../character-contract/README.md)
 - Must be called after mintCitizen and waiting period
 - NFT is sent directly to the caller's address